Air Leakage Test

 You may be among the 90 percent of U.S. homes that are under-insulated.
 When it comes to your comfort and safety, your furnace and air conditioner are only half the battle.
 Too many of today’s homes are leaking air like a flat tire.
 It doesn’t matter how efficient and tip-top your home comfort system is if you’re trying to heat your home with half the windows open.

-Having proper insulation can help you achieve a healthier home with indoor air quality, maintain a comfortable temperature throughout your home, save money on your energy bills, and prevent major issues like ice dams in the winter.515-657-6634Request Appointment Online
+Having proper insulation can help you achieve a healthier home with indoor air quality, maintain a comfortable temperature throughout your home, save money on your energy bills, and prevent major issues like ice dams in the winter.

 Offering You a Solution

 Our blower door test provides a full comprehensive inspection from the top of your attic to the bottom of your basement.
-Utilizing our newest and top-of-the-line inspection tools, we will calculate the exact amount of air leakage in your home.
+Utilizing our newest and top-of-the-line inspection tools, we will calculate the exact amount of air leakage in your home by determining the air change rate in your home.

 If you’ve experienced any of the following, you’re a prime candidate for a blower door test: